boboldehampsink/pushnotifications/README.md

-WIP - Push Notifications (iOS, Android, WP8) plugin for Craft CMS
+WIP - Push Notifications (iOS/Android) plugin for Craft CMS
 =================

 Plugin that allows you to register devices and send push notifications to them.